Session Information

 University of Massachusetts Chan Medical School

-This session introduces diabetes: different types and diagnostic criteria of diabetes, characteristic features of type 1 and type 2 diabetes, diabetic complications and co-morbidities, the importance of glucose homeostasis and how insulin regulates glucose metabolism, insulin resistance and pre-diabetes, and progressive events during the development of type 2 diabetes.
+This session introduces diabetes: different types and diagnostic criteria of diabetes, characteristics and etiologies of type 1 and type 2 diabetes, diabetic complications and comorbidities, the importance of glucose homeostasis and how insulin regulates glucose metabolism, insulin signaling and insulin secretion by the beta-cells, insulin resistance and pre-diabetes, and progressive events during the development of type 2 diabetes.
 The session further discusses how to prevent and manage type 2 diabetes using lifestyle modifications (diets and exercise) and different drugs for treating diabetes.

 Wednesday, August 6, 2025